Backlash & Machining: What Is It and How to Correct It

 Is backlash giving you headaches when you use your milling machine?
-Are you unsure what backlash means or how relevant it is to your milling machine use?
+Are you unsure what backlash means or how relevant it is to your machining?

 In this quick and simple guide, I’ll be explaining backlash, backlash compensation, and how you can improve the efficiency of your milling machine tools.